 - 14.020.
 Definitions.
 Unless the context clearly requires otherwise, the following terms mean: - 1.
-"Business with which he or she is associated": - Any sole proprietorship owned by the person, his or her spouse, or any dependent child in his or her custody;

-- 2. Any partnership or joint venture in which the person, or his or her spouse, is a partner, other than as a limited partner of a limited partnership, and any corporation or limited partnership in which he or she is an officer or director or of which the person, his or her spouse, or dependent child in his or her custody, whether singularly or collectively, owns in excess of ten percent of the outstanding shares of any class of stock or partnership units; or - 3.
+"Business with which he or she is associated": - Any sole proprietorship owned by the person, his or her spouse, or any dependent child in his or her custody; - 2.
+Any partnership or joint venture in which the person, or his or her spouse, is a partner, other than as a limited partner of a limited partnership, and any corporation or limited partnership in which he or she is an officer or director or of which the person, his or her spouse, or dependent child in his or her custody, whether singularly or collectively, owns in excess of ten percent of the outstanding shares of any class of stock or partnership units; or - 3.
 Any trust in which the person is a trustee or settler or in which the person, his or her spouse, or dependent child, whether singularly or collectively, is a beneficiary or holder of a reversionary interest of ten percent or more of the corpus of the trust. - 2.
-"Decision-making public servant", an official, appointee or employee of the University who exercises supervisory authority over the negotiation of contracts, who has the legal authority to adopt or vote on the adoption of rules and regulations with the force of law, or who exercises primary supervisory responsibility over purchasing decisions, and who is designated by the Board of Governors, or the President of the University, as a decision-making public servant. - 3.
-"Dependent child", or "dependent child in his or her custody", all children, stepchildren, foster children, and wards, under the age of eighteen residing in his or her household and who receive in excess of fifty percent of their support from him or her. - 4.
-"Substantial interest", ownership by the individual, his or her spouse, or his or her dependent children, whether singularly or collectively, directly or indirectly, of ten percent or more of any business entity, or of an interest having a value of ten thousand dollars or more, or the receipt by an individual, his or her spouse, or his or her dependent children, whether singularly or collectively, of a salary, gratuity, or other compensation or remuneration of five thousand dollars, or more, per year from any individual, partnership, organization, or association within any calendar year.

-5. "Substantial personal or private interest in any measure or action", any interest in a measure or action which results from a substantial interest in a business entity.
+Conflict of Interest: Any situation in which a Board member's or officer's or employee's judgment or conduct in the performance of their official duties for the University would be influenced by their familial, personal or business relationship with a third party, or any situation that would be deemed a conflict of interest under the laws of the United States or the laws of the State of Missouri.
+A familial relationship that is not within the fourth degree of consanguinity or affinity will not be considered the basis of a conflict of interest. - 3.
+"Decision-making public servant", an official, appointee or employee of the University who exercises supervisory authority over the negotiation of contracts, who has the legal authority to adopt or vote on the adoption of rules and regulations with the force of law, or who exercises primary supervisory responsibility over purchasing decisions, and who is designated by the Board of Governors, or the President of the University, as a decision-making public servant.

+- 4. "Dependent child", or "dependent child in his or her custody", all children, stepchildren, foster children, and wards, under the age of eighteen residing in his or her household and who receive in excess of fifty percent of their support from him or her. - 5.
+"Substantial interest", ownership by the individual, his or her spouse, or his or her dependent children, whether singularly or collectively, directly or indirectly, of ten percent or more of any business entity, or of an interest having a value of ten thousand dollars or more, or the receipt by an individual, his or her spouse, or his or her dependent children, whether singularly or collectively, of a salary, gratuity, or other compensation or remuneration of five thousand dollars, or more, per year from any individual, partnership, organization, or association within any calendar year. - 6.
+"Substantial personal or private interest in any measure or action", any interest in a measure or action which results from a substantial interest in a business entity.

-Source: Resolution of the Board dated December 6, 1991 Section 105.470, Revised Statutes of Missouri
+Source: Resolutions of the Board dated December 6, 1991 and December 6, 2014 Section 105.470, Revised Statutes of Missouri